mxtthias/git_intro_slides/README.md

 ## Compiling

-Just running `make' should produce a PDF.
-To allow compiling without the graphics, `pdflatex' skips any errors, so make sure all dependencies are installed first.
+Just running `make` should produce a PDF.
+To allow compiling without the graphics, `pdflatex` skips any errors, so make sure all dependencies are installed first.